 There is no such thing as a deposit on Coinmama.
 Instead, cryptocurrencies are bought and sold directly in a brokerage format.
 Despite the high fees, credit cards are a popular option for buying cryptocurrencies on Coinmama due to the speed at which the entire transaction can be finalized.

-Yes, Coinmama has three levels of verification.
+Yes, Coinmama has three levels of verification with a variety of perks for different levels.

 The verification requirements for selling Bitcoin on Coinmama are not as strict because there is much less risk association with this sort of transaction for the exchange.
 Since the user is selling a hard asset and receiving fiat, Coinmama knows that there is no way for the user to reverse the transaction and potentially defraud the brokerage.